PhiQus-DS/pq-starter-ds-project/README.md

 ## Using jupyter notebooks

 One of the dev dependencies installed is `ipykernel`, which allows you to use the virtual environment as a jupyter kernel.
-We recommend using VS Code's jupyter notebook support, since it atuomatically detects the virtual environment and uses it as a kernel.
+We recommend using VS Code's jupyter notebook support, since it automatically detects the virtual environment and uses it as a kernel.
 If you use this option, no further configuration is needed.

 If you're setup requires for the use of the jupyter lab or notebook interface without exception, you can run the following command to install the kernel: